SysKitTeam/docs-bp/maintenance/misc/upgrade-ready.md

 ---
-Title: Upgrade Ready
+title: Upgrade Ready
-Author: Toni Frankola
+author: Toni Frankola
-Description: Upgrade Ready best practices report by SPDocKit check determines whether you are running a version of SharePoint 2007 that can be upgraded to SharePoint 2010 or if you are running a version of SharePoint 2010 that can be upgraded to SharePoint 2013.
+description: Upgrade Ready best practices report by SPDocKit check determines whether you are running a version of SharePoint 2007 that can be upgraded to SharePoint 2010 or if you are running a version of SharePoint 2010 that can be upgraded to SharePoint 2013.
-Date: 14/6/2017
+date: 14/6/2017
 ---
 ### Issue description